 - The packet arrives on the Ethernet port of the server.

-- Depending on whether this is UDP/TCP, processing takes place and the packet, stripped of its headers and trailers makes its way to the memory of the adaptor.
+- Depending on whether this is UDP/TCP, processing takes place, and the packet makes its way to the memory of the adapter.

 - This packet now travels through the several modules of the system – CEP, tick store, etc.

-- The order request again goes through the reverse of the cycle as the market data packet.
+- The order request again goes in reverse from here as the market data packet.

-In an automated trading system, high latency at any of these steps ensures a high latency for the entire cycle.
-Hence latency optimization usually starts with the first step in this cycle that is in our control i.e, “the packet travels over the wire”.
-The easiest thing to do here would be to shorten the distance to the destination by as much as possible.
+In an automated trading system design, high latency at any of these steps ensures a high latency for the entire cycle.
+Hence latency optimization usually starts with the first step in this cycle that is in our control i.e., “the packet travels over the wire”.
+The easiest thing to do here would be to shorten the distance to the destination as much as possible.

-Colocations are facilities provided by exchanges to host the trading server in close proximity to the exchange.
-The following diagram illustrates the gains that can be made by cutting the distance between the exchange and the host server.
+Collocations are facilities provided by exchanges to host the trading server in close proximity to the exchange.
+The following diagram illustrates how a lesser latency is better and can be achieved by cutting the distance between the exchange and the host server.
 Hence, the lesser the distance, the lesser the time in terms of milliseconds (ms) and microseconds (S) for trade order execution.

-Network latency is usually the first step in reducing the overall latency of an automated trading system.
-However, there are plenty of other places where the architecture can be optimized.
+Network latency is usually the first step in reducing the overall latency of an automated trading system design.
+However, there are plenty of other places where the architecture can be optimised.